id-gack01/todo-app/README.md

 # todo-app
-created a program to enter and display tasks in a todo app setting
+created a program to enter and display tasks in a todo app setting.
+This is just to demonstrate the workings of a fullstack app done in a partciular tech stack.
+I guess in the future, making a spring boot budget app wouldn't be too bad an idea.

 no styles because I don't need those